!interrupt (hook external device interrupts)

 !interrupt

-!interrupt [IdtIndex (hex)] [pid ProcessId (hex)] [core CoreId (hex)] [imm IsImmediate (yesno)] [sc EnableShortCircuiting (onoff)] [stage CallingStage (prepostall)] [buffer PreAllocatedBuffer (hex)] [script { Script (string) }] [condition { Condition (hex) }] [code { Code (hex) }] [output {OutputName (string)}]
+!interrupt [IdtIndex (hex)] [pid ProcessId (hex)] [core CoreId (hex)] [imm IsImmediate (yesno)] [sc EnableShortCircuiting (onoff)] [stage CallingStage (prepostall)] [buffer PreAllocatedBuffer (hex)] [script { Script (string) }] [asm condition { Condition (assembly/hex) }] [asm code { Code (assembly/hex) }] [output {OutputName (string)}]

 Triggers when the debugging machine encounters an external-interrupt.
 This command applies to only 32 to 255 entries of IDT (Interrupt Descriptor Table).
-If you need to hook entries between 0 to 31 of IDT, then you should use !exception instead.
+If you need to hook entries between 0 to 31 of IDT, then you should use instead.

 When you enable this event, all entries from 32 to 255 will cause vm-exits, so this command will trigger on all external-interrupts; thus, making your computer substantially slower.
-This is not true about the !exception command as it will only trigger on that specific entry.
+This is not true about the command as it will only trigger on that specific entry.

 [IdtIndex (hex)]

 Trigger in the case of receiving an external-interrupt.
 The value should be between 0x20 to 0xff.
-If you don't specify this parameter, then it will be triggered for all external-interrupts.

 [pid ProcessId (hex)] (optional)

-Optional value to trigger the event in just a specific process.
-Add pid xx to your command; thus, the command will be executed if the process id is equal to xx.
-If you don't specify this option, then by default, you receive events on all processes.
+to your command; thus, the command will be executed if the process id is equal to xx

 Still, in the case of user-mode debugging, HyperDbg will apply it only to the current active debugging process (not all the processes).
-In that case, you can specify pid all to intercept events from the entire system.
+In that case, you can specify pid all

 [core CoreId (hex)] (optional)

-Optional value to trigger the event in just a specific core.
-Add core xx to your command thus command will be executed if core id is equal to xx.
+.
 If you don't specify this option, then by default, you receive events on all cores.

 [imm IsImmediate (yesno)] (optional)

-Optional value in which yes means the results (printed texts in scripts) should be delivered immediately to the debugger. no means that the results can be accumulated and delivered as a couple of messages when the buffer is full; thus, it's substantially faster, but it's not real-time.
-By default, this value is set to yes.
+means that the results can be accumulated and delivered as a couple of messages when the buffer is full; thus, it's substantially faster, but it's not real-time.
+By default, this value is set to yes

 [sc EnableShortCircuiting (onoff)] (optional)